-Refa’ah Rafie’ Al Tahtawi recognized the importance of translation in achieving the Arab Renaissance and openness to other cultures.
+Refa’ah Rafie’ Al Tahtawi recognized the importance of Arabic translation in achieving the Arab Renaissance and openness to other cultures.
 Therefore, he called for the establishment of a translation college – now Al-Alsun – to graduate translators for different languages.
-At the beginning of the third millennium, Arab countries, including Egypt and the UAE, realized the importance of translation in supporting the cultural advancement.
+At the beginning of the third millennium, Arab countries, including Egypt and the UAE, realized the importance of Arabic translation in supporting the cultural advancement.
 Accordingly, Dr. Jaber Asfour founded the National Center for Translation, while the UAE established Kalima Center, which took part in translating large number of books.

-Kalima Center was established in 2007 and is composed of a jury of 10 specialists and experts in the field of translation.
+Kalima Center was established in 2007 and is composed of a jury of 10 specialists and experts in the field of Arabic translation.
 The main task of the jury is to present proposals to translate valuable books and recent publications and to review the lists of books proposed for translation by international publishing houses and translators.

 The main objective of the project is to address a thousand-year-old chronic problem, namely, the lack of translation in the Arab world, represented in the scarcity of excellent books translated from foreign languages into Arabic.
 This problem has prevented Arab readers from enjoying the works of greatest authors and thinkers.

 On the UAE National Day, albawabhnews review the most important translated books issued by Kalima Center.

 The book, written by Stephan Pelger, translated by Mousa Hamoul and published in 2005, consists of seventy-one chapters.
 Each chapter contains a number of legends that Africans still believe in about the origins of their kingdoms, their peoples, their tribes, their livestock, their plantations, or how they learned different crafts.
 These legends were originally oral tales until the westerners, merchants, colonists and later ethnographers and anthropologists, began to communicate with Africans and wrote down the same.